viant/bqtail/tail/README.md

 - ErrorURL: - errors location
 - DeferTaskURL: transient storage location for managing deferred tasks (both BqTail and BqDispatch have to use the same URL)
 - BatchURL: transient storage location for managing event batching.
-- Routes: data ingestion matching rules (no more than one route can be matched)
-- RoutesBaseURL: base URL where each rule is JSON file with routes arrays
+- RulesURL: base URL where each rule is JSON file with routes arrays

+**Individual rule** can has the following attributes:

-- Routes.When defines matching filter
+- When defines matching filter
-    - Prefix: path prefix
+  - Prefix: path prefix or
-    - Suffix: path suffix
+  - Suffix: path suffix or
+  - Filter: path regexp
-- Routes.OnSuccess: actions to run when job completed without errors
+- OnSuccess: actions to run when job completed without errors
-- Routes.OnFailure: actions to run when job completed with errors
+- OnFailure: actions to run when job completed with errors

+Post actions can use predefined [Cloud Service](../service/README.md) operations.

 #### Asynchronous mode